newaeonweb/responsiveboilerplate/README.md

 A lightweight (3kb) micro-framework, elegant and minimalistic CSS3 grid system, made with only one container and 12 columns.
 It`s very easy to use and understand, pre-packed with some extra css helpers for mobile devices.

 -----------------------------------------------------------------------
-<h1>Features</h1>

-<h5>Cross Browser.</h5>
+<h1>Features Version 2.3.1</h1>

+<h5>Cross Browser | Cross Device!</h5>

 Adapt to any screen size, including fluid media; images and video and pre-configured with 4 breakpoints, just to make your job easier.

-<h5>Sublime text Snippets.</h5>
+<h5>Sublime text Snippets | Grunt.js Package</h5>

-Include in the package: PSD Template, HTML5 starting point file for fast development and two Sublime Text snippets for CSS grid and HTML file.
+Include in the package: PSD Template, HTML5 starting point file for fast development, a demo example.
+Also is available a Sublime Text package with a complete pack of snippets as you can read below.

-<h5>Mobile AeonNav Optimized.</h5>

-One line of Javascript turns your nav in a beautfull mobile optmized menu.
-Using HEAD.js to load others libs.
+<h5>Low Learning Curve.</h5>

+Doesn't consist of a vast amount of complex classes, spans and styles for everything even those styles that you never use.
+Only with 3 basic classes.

 ------------------------------------------------------------------------
 <h1>Sublime Text Package</h1>